Fil88/Fil88.github.io/_posts/2022-06-01-Initial-Access-Simulation.md

 ## 3) Weaponize Payload Delivery with LNK

-Firt of all we need to create a shortcut file that will be delivered with the encrypted PDF.
+Firt of all we need to create a shortcut file that will be delivered in the `zip` folder with the encrypted PDF.
 Right click on your Desktop, click on create shortcut and you must enter the full path of `cmd.exe`, in this case it will be `C:\Windows\System32\cmd.exe`.

 <p align="center">
   <img src="/assets/posts/2022-06-01-Initial-Access-Simulation/lnk.PNG">